Henry M. Morris: Career

 In 1961, Morris coauthored The Genesis Flood with John C. Whitcomb, which some regard as the first significant attempt in the 20th century to offer a systematic scientific explanation for creationism.
 The book was very influential on modern creationist thought, and Stephen Jay Gould, a critic of Morris, called it "the founding document of the creationist movement."

 In 1963, while at Virginia Tech, Morris and nine others founded the Creation Research Society, and Morris continued his creationist writing and speaking.
 Morris eventually left his faculty position at Virginia Tech in 1970 to focus on his work in creationism, after university interactions with a new engineering dean who directed Morris not to list creationist works alongside his engineering publications, viewing his non-engineering writings and increasing persona to be "too controversial."
 Morris is quoted as having said that these directions "seemed like... the handwriting on the wall that they didn't want me to stay..." and that "[Dean Willis] Worchester was happy... when I submitted my resignation".

 In 1970, Morris co-founded the Christian Heritage College in Santee, California, which led to the formation of the Institute for Creation Research (ICR) in 1972.
 He served as President of Christian Heritage College from 1978 to 1980.
-Additionally, Morris served as President, and as President Emeritus of ICR from 1970 to 1995 and 1996–2006, respectively.
+Additionally, Morris served as President of ICR from 1970 to 1995, and as President Emeritus from 1996 to 2006.
 His son, John D. Morris, took over the presidency of ICR when his father retired.

 On February 1, 2006, Morris suffered a minor stroke and was hospitalized.
 Morris was moved from the hospital to a rehabilitation facility near his son's home (and ICR) in Santee, California where he died.